Minnie Driver Says Goodbye After ‘Speechless’ Cancellation

 — Micah Fowler (@micahdfowler) May 10, 2019

-The show also starred Cedric Yarbrough as Kenneth Clements with Marin Hinkle as Dr. Ava Miller, Jonathan Slavin as Mr. Powers, Kayla Maisonet as Izzy, Jack Dylan Grazer as Rev, and David Lengel as Tad in reoccurring roles.
-Special guest stars inlcuded Bella Thorne as Cassidy, Julianne Hough as Miss Bloom, and Sarah Chalke as Melanie.
+The show also starred Cedric Yarbrough as Kenneth Clements, with Marin Hinkle as Dr. Ava Miller, Jonathan Slavin as Mr. Powers, Kayla Maisonet as Izzy, Jack Dylan Grazer as Rev, and David Lengel as Tad in reoccurring roles.
+Special guest stars included Bella Thorne as Cassidy, Julianne Hough as Miss Bloom, and Sarah Chalke as Melanie.

 It’s possible the show could be picked up by another platform, but that has yet to be confirmed.